 I was puzzled that when I started talking in groups, someone could speak over me.
 Then, I realized that when I spoke too quietly (like I talked about in the last step) or when I looked down or away.

-If you start talking and looking away, it’s like you say something in passing.
-If you want to create the feeling that you’re about to tell a story you have to keep eye contact from start.
-When you have eye contact with someone, it’s almost impossible for them to start talking about something else.
+If you start talking and look away, it’s like you say something in passing.
+If you want to create the feeling that you’re about to tell a story, you have to keep eye contact from the start.
+When you make eye contact with someone, it’s almost impossible for them to start talking about something else.

-Another common mistake: Feeling left out of the group conversation, zoning out, and looking unengaged.
-People will subconsciously feel like you’re not part of the conversation anymore (even if you’re physically still there) and they’ll ignore you.
+Feeling left out of the group conversation, zoning out, and looking unengaged are common reasons people get ignored.
+People will subconsciously feel like you’re not part of the conversation anymore (even if you’re physically still there), and they’ll ignore you.